 - Sport and Values

-CHAD CARLSON (Kinesiology), ANDREW DELL'OLIO (Philosophy), Stephen Maiullo (Modern and Classical Languages), Pablo Peschiera (English)
+CHAD CARLSON (Kinesiology), ANDREW DELL'OLIO (Philosophy), Stephen Maiullo (World Languages and Cultures), Pablo Peschiera (English)

 Four new and revised courses examine the tensions between sport and ethical and moral values, especially the power of sport to build, maintain and restore community and social norms even as corruption, greed and immorality undermines the same norms.
 Sport in the Ancient World (IDS 171, CH1), Sport in the Modern World (IDS 172, CH2) and Sports in Society (KIN 2017, SS2) will examine the development of sport, how it interacts with philosophy, literature, history and the social sciences, and what that tells us about ourselves in our everyday lives.
 Developed by the Greeks and adopted by the Romans, sport became part of the Christian world, but always contained deep tensions and contradictions.
 Ancient culture valued personal glory, success in war, physical beauty, political ambition and at times violent spectacles.
 Christianity, on the other hand, condemned ambition and pride and prized compassion, forgiveness and love of one’s enemies.
 In the modern world, the rise of capitalism, Calvinism and the Enlightenment redefined freedom in terms of the individual, property ownership and productivity.
 New initiatives in the modern world — such as the Americans with Disabilities Act, Civil Rights and Title IX — have reshaped questions about freedom, duty and access in sports.
 These courses aim to help students deepen their understanding of the historical, philosophical and moral influences of sport on society and society on sport.